-Operators who own fishing concessions that attract a levy will receive three separate management and research levy invoices.
-Each invoice being one third of your total annual levy amount payable on the fishing concession(s) you own on the date of invoicing.
+Operators who own fishing concessions that attract a levy will receive three separate invoices.
+Each invoice will be one third of the total annual levy amount payable on the fishing concessions you own on the day of invoicing.
 Levy invoices are issued in January, March and May every year.

-It is important to note that levies are issued in line with the financial year, not fishing season.
+Note: Levies are issued by financial year, not fishing season.

 Following consultation with concession holders during 2018, AFMA revised how the costs for Daily Egg Production Method (DEPM) surveys are allocated to SFRs for 2018-19 levies onwards.
-The costs of stock specific DEPM surveys are now allocated to the SFRs relevant to that stock, rather than all SFRs for all stocks in the fishery.
-For example, a DEPM survey for Blue Mackerel East will now only be allocated to Blue Mackerel East SFRs.
+The costs of stock-specific research including DEPM surveys are now allocated to the SFRs relevant to that stock, rather than all SFRs for all stocks in the fishery.
+For example, the costs for conducting a DEPM survey for Jack Mackerel East are only allocated to Jack Mackerel East SFRs.